Alfresco/alfresco-ng2-components/docs/core/toolbar.component.md

 ### Custom title

-You can use any HTML layout or Angular component as a content of the Title section by using the special `<adf-toolbar-title>` component instead of the "title" attribute:
+You can use any HTML layout or Angular component as the content of the title section by using the `<adf-toolbar-title>` subcomponent instead of the "title" attribute:

 ```html
 <adf-toolbar>